-There are four key elements of transformational leadership, often referred to as the ‘4 I’s’.
+There are four key elements of transformational leadership, often called the ‘4 I’s’.

 Effectively communicate with all team members to inspire and motivate them.
-Such a leader can clearly explain the vision for the organization and share this with their employees, using simple language, which is accessible to everyone.
-More importantly, leaders can increase team collaboration, cohesion, optimism, and passion about successfully achieving the organization’s common goals through inspirational motivation.
+Such a leader can clearly explain the vision for the organization and share this with their employees, using simple language which is accessible to everyone.
+More importantly, leaders can increase team collaboration, cohesion, optimism, and passion for successfully achieving the organization’s common goals through inspirational motivation.

 The transformational leadership style’s core is a genuine interest in followers’ needs, development, and feelings.
 As such, transformational leaders will pay a great deal of personal attention to employees, increasing trust and improving relationships within the organization.

 Transformational leadership sees employees’ needs as a top priority.
 They are dedicated to embedding the qualities they seek in their teams by being good role models.
 As such, these leaders can gain their followers’ trust, admiration, and respect.